 Customers will need to know the specifications of their products to make sure both mattress and bed frame fulfill their support needs.
 Mattresses can vary in weight.
 When looking at King sized mattresses, some can weigh as little as 75 lbs all the way up to 250 lbs, so be sure you know what you are getting into.

 Like with buying any product, doing your homework could end up saving you a lot of money in the long run.
 The remainder of this guide gives you some nifty tips to help get you on the model you need.

 Important Features to Consider

 Customers may have questions like, how much money is this going to cost, or what kind of products are out there?

-Selecting a good frame for your bed should not be the hardest thing in the world but with so many options available, some folks resign to picking either the most popular, the cheapest, or even the most expensive options.
+Selecting a good bed frame should not be the hardest thing in the world but with so many options available, some folks resign to picking either the most popular, the cheapest, or even the most expensive options.
 This can be a poor strategy and could cause a lot of regrets later on.

 Comparing prices, construction materials, support features, and dimensions may seem like a hassle at first but this bit of research can help save a lot of frustration in the long run.

 One of the biggest considerations for heavier folks is going to be the weight capacity of the foundation.
 Some brands support up to 5000 lbs while others may not even hold 500.
 Not all products will be rated for heavier sleepers, so it may be worth researching in order to find out if specific brands have weight restrictions.

 Many models have this listed on their product pages but in some cases, customers may have to reach out to the company to attain these specifications.
 If it is available, look under the frequently asked questions section, as prior shoppers may have already asked a question regarding weight limits.